 This is part 1 of the blog post about Internet Speed.
-In the next blog post, we will share how you can improve your Internet connection and the free tools you can try.
+In the next blog post, Check Your Internet Connection and Make it Faster, we will share how you can improve your Internet connection and the free tools you can try.

 Internet speed is something we all have come to rely on in our daily lives.
 With 93% of American adults using the Internet and many with increasing reliance on it, you may have asked one of these questions:

 - How fast is my Internet connection right now?

 - Is there a way to improve my Internet speed?